keboola/connection-docs/management/users/index.md

 {: .image-popup}
 ![Screenshot -- Enable MFA -- Step 2](/management/users/enable-mfa-2.png)

 Once you click the **Activate** button, the MFA will be enabled.
-After you login with your email and password, you will be prompted to enter the MFA code obtained from your device:
+Everytime you login with your email and password, you will be prompted to enter the MFA code obtained from your device:

 {: .image-popup}